-6 Imperfections due to the external and internal gaps of the CISG
+Imperfections due to the external and internal gaps of the CISG

 Foreseeing every single legal concern that may arise when entering into a contract is impossible for every contracting party, regardless how much time they invest in drafting.
 In the absence of a contractual term, the provisions of the CISG (or the applicable domestic law if applicable) function as a 'safety net' for the parties.
 Thus, in a perfect legal world, at least for international sales law transactions, having 'a one stop shop', i.e., one Convention to refer to and rely upon which covers all legal issues regardless of their qualification would be ideal.

-45. The seller and buyer are subject to Art.
-28 CISG provided the right to require the party in breach to specifically perform under Art.
-62 CISG and Art.
-46 CISG respectively.
 That said, we know that this is an illusion as the CISG by no means deals with all the matters that can arise from an international sales contract.
-It is obvious that gaps were left in the Convention.49 Here external gaps can be distinguished from the internal gaps.
+It is obvious that gaps were left in the Convention.
+48 Here external gaps can be distinguished from the internal gaps.